peterkappus/p5-webmidi-starter/README.md

 Clone this repo into a folder, open up the "index.html" file, play some notes on your midi keyboard.
 It should Just Work™.
 If not, you may need to check your midi setup.

 ## How it works?
-The brains are in the "sketch.js" There are 4 functions to know about
+The brains are in the "sketch.js" There are 2 main functions to know about

 `setup`
 This function runs when the sketch opens.
 Use this to create a canvas to draw on and do any other initialization.